dvusd/SiestaWriter/README.md

 * Install perl: https://strawberryperl.com/

 ## Usage
-In the shell, run the following to see all options:
+In the perl shell, run the following to see all options:

 ```bash
 perl ./writer.pl